paraslonic/GCB_MAN/docs/interface.rst

 Publication-ready graph rendering
 ---------------------------------

 A graph-based representation of genome region can be exported in the form of JPEG image or a JSON file.
-To do this, fist draw some graph and then go to the left sliding panel, select FILE tab, select GRAPH subtab, click "DOWNLOAD JPEG" or "DOWNLOAD JSON" buttons.
+To do this, fist draw some graph and then go to the left sliding panel, select *File* tab, select *Graph* subtab, click ``DOWNLOAD JPEG`` or ``DOWNLOAD JSON`` buttons.

-JPEG file stores only a bitmap image, while JSON file contains all infromation regarding the current graph, including its layout.
-JSON filecan be imported in `Cytoscape <https://cytoscape.org/>`_ for complete visualization control (customize the look of nodes, edges, do manual or one of the automatic layouts).
+JPEG file stores only a bitmap image, JSON file contains all infromation regarding the current graph, including its layout.

+JSON file can be imported in `Cytoscape <https://cytoscape.org/>`_ for complete visualization control (customize the look of nodes, edges, do manual or one of the automatic layouts).
 Cytoscape graph renderings can be exported in a number of bitmap and vector formats (e.g., pdf, svg).

 To import JSON graph file into Cytoscape, select File->Import->Network from File and select file, that was downloaded from GCB.
 Now you may arange graph nodes and adjust style.